MadCarter's

 • - yes grub: yes, yes, and no which would be the defaults

 Installing with kevin is a one-shot thing, run it, go touch grass for 6 minutes, and come back to a done-deal.
-You can type startx, enter and log into an empty black mess - unless you downloaded the handy files I have provided here to support this endewavor.
+You can type startx, enter and log into an empty black mess - unless you downloaded the handy files I have provided here to support this endeavor.
 Ha!
+When I reinstall my system with the same user account I immediately enter into 'startx', my pretty desktop, after kevin finishes because my .profile file says to and I have a configured .xinitrc.
+It will happen with you, too.

 Have a look at the structure of supporting files, where they go.
 You will only have to make the ~/bin directory.